evennia/evennia/evennia/contrib/grid/extended_room/README.md

 # Extended Room

-Evennia Contribution - Griatch 2012, vincent-lg 2019
+Contribution - Griatch 2012, vincent-lg 2019

-This is an extended Room typeclass for Evennia.
-It is supported by an extended `Look` command and an extended `desc` command, also in this module.
+This extends the normal `Room` typeclass to allow its description to change with time-of-day and/or season.
+It also adds 'details' for the player to look at in the room (without having to create a new in-game object for each).
+The room is supported by new `look` and `desc` commands.

 ## Installation/testing: